wkumari/draft-vandergaast-edns-client-subnet/README.md

    subsequent queries to those Nameservers.

-   Additionally, Recursive Resolvers MAY be configured to never send the option when querying root and TLD servers, as these are unlikely to generate different replies based on the IP of the client.
+   Additionally, Recursive Resolvers MAY be configured to never send the option when querying root, top-level, and effective top-level domain

+Contavalli, et al.       Expires April 30, 2015                [Page 15]

+Internet-Draft        Client Subnet in DNS Requests         October 2014

+   servers.
+These domains are delegation-centric and are very unlikely to generate different replies based on the address of the client.

    When probing, it is important that several things are probed: support for edns-client-subnet, support for EDNS0, support for EDNS0 options,